 - ARNP: NP will make home visits at physician request.
 Visits last 1-2 hours.
 NP will assist patient in carrying out physician's plan of care NP will assist patient in medication reconciliation NP will answer questions/address concerns for patient/care givers.
 NP will report back to all providers with written report NP will call provider with concerns/changes provider needs to know about NP does not replace physician

 - Licensed therapists: Provide in home psycho- therapy for DSM 5 diagnosis primarily: Depression, anxiety, adjustment disorder, OCD, borderline Bi polar, hoarding, agoraphobia

 - MSW: Conduct Bio/psycho/social/spiritual assessments.
 Assist with advance directives and next step planning.
 Connect patient to social services.
 End of life planning/discussions.

 - Volunteers: Companionship, errands, meal prep, light housekeeping, respite, attend MD visits

 - RN Support: Intake RN will assist in evaluating appropriate program placement and communication between physicians, PC staff and patients

 - Chaplains: Available for in-patients who have had recent diagnosis or set back.
 Available for home visit for spiritual crisis.

 Who is eligible for the Memorial Palliative Care Program?

-Any adult with a progressive life-limiting illness who resides in Yakima County may be eligible for Transitions.
+Any adult with a progressive life-limiting illness who resides in Yakima County may be eligible.
 This includes those who currently receive other in-home services (such as respite, COPES or home health).
-Prospective clients and their physicians consult with the Transitions Program Coordinator to make a final determination of eligibility.
+Prospective clients and their physicians consult with the Palliative Care team to make a final determination of eligibility.